 Help Them Brace Themselves

-Quite literally, please help your child brace themselves and hold on to something initially a few times, so they don't fall off.
+Quite literally, please help your child brace themselves and hold on to something initially a few times so they don't fall off.
 Some kids find it easy to squat or aim, but for a few others, it can be challenging.
-For example, find something sturdy like the bark of a tree or your leg to hold onto when you are helping child pee outside.
+For example, find something sturdy like the bark of a tree or your leg to hold onto when you are helping a child pee outside.
 If you are helping child pee outside on the side of a road, you can also make them squat or stand near the car, and they can hold the door of the vehicle for some support.